realm/ci-actions/mdb-realm/README.md

 ```

-The action takes the following parameters:
+Both actions take the following parameters:

 1. *(Required)* `projectId`: the Id of the Atlas project where the cluster will be created.
 1. *(Required)* `apiKey`: the public [Atlas API key](https://docs.atlas.mongodb.com/configure-api-access/).
 1. *(Required)* `privateApiKey`: the private [Atlas API key](https://docs.atlas.mongodb.com/configure-api-access/).
 1. *(Optional)* `atlasUrl`: the Atlas URL to deploy against.
 Default is https://cloud-qa.mongodb.com.
 1. *(Optional)* `realmUrl`: the MongoDB Realm URL to deploy against.
 Default is https://realm-qa.mongodb.com.
 1. *(Optional)* `clusterName`: the name of the cluster that to be created.
 If it is not set it is auto-generated.
+The generated name is based on the `github.run_id` and `github.run_attempt`.

-The action has the following outputs:
+The `deploy` action has the following outputs:

 1. `clusterName`: the name of the Atlas cluster created.
 1. `atlasUrl`: the Atlas Url where the cluster was created (same as the `atlasUrl` input).